 For the first time in history, malaria is well controlled in our service area.
 Today, 3,500 villagers sleep under safe insecticide treated bed nets.
 HAS defeated malaria, introduced the first running water and the first toilets to these villages.
 In short, your generous support is making a big difference!
 There remains much to do, however.

 A Broader Health Mission

-HAS partnered with the health Department to support the women’s health visiting nurse program, which is well respected by the people.
-The program provides child & maternal health services, including midwifes.
-Nurses offers prenatal exams and counseling during a woman’s pregnancy.
-The visiting nurse also administers polio vaccinations to children.
-The HAS clinic gives her a place to work & stay when she visits Sili.
+Most births in this area still occur at home in the traditional way without professional medical assistance.
+HAS is helping to expand the government midwife program, which is well respected by the people.
+The program provides child & maternal health services.
+Midwives offer prenatal exams and counseling during a woman’s pregnancy, and family planning services.
+A visiting nurse also administers polio and other childhood vaccinations to children.
+The HAS clinic provides the midwife with a clean place to work & live when she visits Sili.

 We also manage and fund Public Health projects such as clean water, public sanitation, nutrition, and environmental clean-up programs.